 Although it is a less common cause, consuming alcohol can make the face turn red.
 When the body processes alcohol, it produces a compound called acetaldehyde.
 Some people are unable to process this compound, so it builds up in the blood, resulting in facial flushing.

-Statistics have shown that facial flushing after drinking alcohol is more common among East Asian populations than Western populations.
+Statistics have shown that facial flushing after drinking alcohol is

 In most cases, people do not need to seek medical attention at the first sign of rosy cheeks.
 It is often possible to monitor and treat the condition at home.